thanhbl-hust/thanhbl-do-24/sql/sql-task.md

   <img src="pic/tree.png" alt="Description of image" style="max-width: 550px; width: 100%; height: auto;">
 </div>

-  - A B-tree node can have more than 2 childs (based on B-tree order)
+  - A B-tree node can have more than 2 childs (based on B-tree order, which based on block size)

-  - A B-tree node can have more than one value (not like in binary tree, has one value only), decrease height of b-tree
+  - A B-tree node can have more than one value (not like in binary tree, has one value only), decrease height of b-tree, which makes operations fast

-  - Binary Tree height can be a big number (not balanced), which can lead to 0(n) time complexity in common actions like insert, delete
+  - Binary Tree height can be a big number (not balanced), which can lead to 0(n) time complexity in common actions like insert, search, delete

+  - B-tree is more hard to implement than BST